spacetimeengineer/mupy/README.md

 ## Note from the developer

+### powerful but rudimetry
-This package has grown too large for a single developer to responsibly maintain the system.
-Do not get me wrong, mupy works well, perhaps too well but it's just that it performs in every way I need it to do and so much more and it is becoming very complex.
-This project had evolved through many interations of insight and a need to develop bare metal algorithms it began as a series of scripts which I used to automate small operations I was perfoming using 3D printers.
+mupy is more powerful than you think, certainly more than you would believe but less than it could be one day.
+The package has grown too large for a single developer to responsibly maintain and there is still so much to do.
+Do not get me wrong, I love to code and mupy works well, perhaps too well but it finnally meets all requirements from my perspective and there is little to do.
+This project has evolved through so many interations of insight and usecase and I dont built things in a vacuum so I can only make trivial modifications from this point forward.
+This may not be the case forever but I need dedicated community and others to supply requirements.

+### mupy was battle tested for years
+mupy is a conglomeration of scripts that were rewritten many times over and organized and coordinated into a functiong system.

+I have been developing it for years but utilizing it and employing it in my tool-set has been a very new exerience for me.

+More accuratly mupy was community-grade implementation of the tools I had been developing for my own R&D operation.

-### On 3D Printers
+### On 3D Printers VS traditional
 If you look at the cost/quantity curve for 3D printers vs other manufacturing methods you willnotice that 3D printers prestent a flat curve.
 - How do you find parts to print?
 - How to design a part?